 The Truth About Permanent Size Increases

 Here’s the honest answer: shockwave therapy is not a penis enlargement procedure.
-While the internet is full of promises, the primary, scientifically-proven benefit of this treatment is improved erectile function, not a permanent increase in size.
+While the internet is full of promises, the proposed benefit of this treatment relates to erectile function, not a permanent increase in size.
 The therapy works by enhancing blood flow, which can lead to fuller, firmer, and more reliable erections.
 For some men, this improved vascular health might create the appearance of increased size, but this is a result of better function, not an actual change in tissue structure.
 Think of it as restoring your natural potential rather than adding something new.
 The goal is to improve your sexual wellness by addressing the root cause of ED.

 Understanding How the Therapy Really Works